University Administrative Policies

 • Date incentive was provided to the participant.

-If this information is not collected before the incentive is granted, it must be collected before the total value of all incentives granted to an individual in a calendar year equals or exceeds $100 .
-If the above information is not collected, the department conducting the program will be responsible for all penalties and accrued interest assessed by the Internal Revenue Service for non compliance.
+If the above information is not collected, the department conducting the program will be responsible for all penalties and accrued interest assessed by the IRS for non-compliance.

 4. Tax Reporting